-Where sheltered and/or extra care facilities are considered as part of any development proposal, these must be provided within the allocated sites and must be located within 400m of existing or proposed health care facilities.
+Where sheltered and/or extra care facilities are considered as part of any development proposal, these should be located within 400m of existing or proposed health care facilities unless it can be demonstrated alternative sustainable provision can be provided.

 All facilities, including health care provision and sheltered and/or extra care facilities, must be accessible (within 400m) by sustainable transport options and be linked to existing or proposed cycle ways and walking routes in accordance with other relevant plan policies.
-Parking provision should be in accordance with standards outlined in TA3.

-- 6.7.
+- 5.7.
 Healthcare provision in Outwoods parish is very low.
 There is no doctor's surgery, pharmacy or dentist within the parish.
 Some services are provided just outside the parish in Stretton and Horninglow and these serve the existing residents as well as those from adjoining parishes.
-It is considered inappropriate for 1700 houses to be built in the area without adding to these services. - 6.8.
-As such the two large allocated sites are identified within the policy as the focus for new healthcare provision to meet this need without having to resort to further greenfield encroachment.
+It is considered inappropriate for 1700 houses to be built in the area without adding to these services. - 5.8.
+As such the two large proposed allocations are identified within the policy as the focus for new healthcare provision to meet this need without having to resort to further greenfield encroachment.
 The policy also sets out the requirements for the location of these new 'health hubs', ensuring that they are readily accessible to all.
-Both the allocated sites are sufficiently large to accommodate their housing growth and these uses in a sensible and integrated manner.
-The Parish Council will work with partners to deliver these facilities and will ensure clinical commissioning bodies are involved. - 6.9.
+Both the proposed allocations are sufficiently large to accommodate their housing growth and these uses in a sensible and integrated manner.
+The Parish Council will work with partners to deliver these facilities and will ensure clinical commissioning bodies are involved. - 5.9.
 Outline applications in the area (specifically that for the allocated site north of Harehedge Lane) have also identified that there is a desire to deliver elderly persons accommodation and extra care facilities.
 This is laudable and the community support these views.
 However, these residential uses should be located adjacent to or within easy walking distance of healthcare facilities.
 The policy sets criteria for the location of these residential uses in accordance to ensure that they are within walking distance of new health provision.
 Without new health provision these uses will be strongly resisted as being unsustainable.